U.N. Security Council backs plan to defeat Rwandan rebels in Congo

 "The Security Council further recalls that the swift neutralization of the FDLR is a top priority in bringing stability to and protecting the civilians of the DRC and the Great Lakes region."

-It called on Democratic Republic of the Congo President Joseph Kabila to swiftly approve and implement a joint Congolese and MONUSCO plan "to neutralize the FDLR by commencing military operations immediately."
+It called on Democratic Republic of the Congo President Joseph Kabila to swiftly approve and implement a joint Congolese and MONUSCO plan "to neutralise the FDLR by commencing military operations immediately."

-The council said it was ready to consider targeted sanctions against individuals or entities supporting the FDLR.

-U.S. Ambassador to the United Nations Samantha Power said in a statement that the U.N., Congo and regional governments "must now hold firm on their commitment to take immediate action to disarm the FDLR once and for all."

-"Twenty years after the genocide in Rwanda, there should be no further preconditions or delays in bringing the FDLR’s long history of brutality and impunity to an end," she said.

-U.N. officials say active support of Congo's armed forces is vital for success against some 1,500 seasoned FDLR combatants spread across eastern Congo.
+U.N. officials say active support of the Congolese armed forces is vital for success against some 1,500 seasoned FDLR combatants spread across eastern Congo.

 Kabila told U.N.
 Secretary-General Ban Ki-moon that his army is ready to help peacekeepers fight the FDLR.